Zermatt regularly updates the safety measures and opening dates for this summer and winter to ensure the safety of visitors.

 Zermatt Unplugged in 2022

-“There will still be concerts in Zermatt in 2021, with spectacular backdrops, under the Matterhorn sun, on the mountains and in the valley,” says Managing Director Rolf Furrer.
+“There will still be more concerts in Zermatt in 2022, with spectacular backdrops, under the Matterhorn sun, on the mountains and in the valley,” says Managing Director Rolf Furrer.

 New investments in Zermatt